linode/docs/docs/guides/platform/marketplace/pritunl-marketplace-app/index.md

 - '[Pritunl](https://pritunl.com/)'
 ---

 Pritunl is an open source VPN server and management panel.
 It gives the user the power of the OpenVPN protocol while using an intuitive web interface.
-This tutorial will show you how to install, configure, and connect to Pritunl VPN.

 ## Deploying the Pritunl Marketplace App